rfhb/ctrdata/README.md

 dbFindCTRkey("time", allmatches = TRUE)
 ```

-* Visualise some clinical trial information:
+* Analyse some clinical trial information:
 ```R
 # get all records that have values in all specified fields
 result <- dbCTRGet(c("b31_and_b32_status_of_the_sponsor", "x5_trial_status"))